We’re pleased to announce the following keynote speakers will be joining us at

 Cut Through Coaching & Consulting

-This keynote looks at what leaders can inﬂuence within their schools in order to create the environment for their staﬀ to thrive.
-Exploring concepts like emotional intelligence, the impact of pressure and the theories of positive psychology and self determination, leaders will be empowered with thinking and strategies to lead for happier, healthier & higher performance
+This keynote presentation looks at what leaders can inﬂuence within their schools, in order to create the environment for their staﬀ to thrive.
+Exploring concepts like emotional intelligence, the impact of pressure and the theories of positive psychology and self determination, leaders will be empowered with thinking and strategies to lead for happier, healthier & higher performance.

 As a Director of Cut Through Coaching & Consulting, Dan Haesler works with corporate leaders, elite athletes & teams as well as educators.

 He is an international keynote speaker and regularly presents alongside industry leaders as well as the occasional Olympian and Oscar Winner.
 A couple of times he has presented alongside His Holiness the Dalai Lama.